 The question is not IF your organization will experience an event of this kind, but WHEN.
 You may feel you do not have time or resources to devote to crisis planning, but can you afford the fallout if you don’t?
 It doesn’t take much to disrupt perceptions about who you are and what you stand for.
 But, a well-handled crisis or mistake can have the opposite effect, even raising your estimation in the eyes of your most important stakeholders.

-Here are five tips to help you prepare for and handle your next crisis – so you can hold onto your halo.
+Here are five tips to help you prepare for and handle your next crisis:

 When information (or misinformation) can spread to thousands with the press of a button, no organization is immune, and it’s worth the investment to be prepared.
-Crisis planning is an essential strategy to protect your organization’s reputation in a crisis.
+Adding crisis planning to your contingency and risk management plans is an essential strategy to protect your organization’s reputation in a crisis.

 We’d love to hear your thoughts on crisis preparation and how, if your organization has experienced a crisis, your preparation paid off.